 D. The Hearing Officer may apply the Colorado Rules of Evidence, as necessary, and may consider hearsay evidence per § 24-4-105(7), C.R.S.

 1. Incorporation by Reference.
 The Colorado Rules of Evidence incorporated by reference in Rule 3(D) include only the version that was in effect as of July 2023, and do not include any later amendments or editions.
-The Colorado Rules of Evidence are available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+The Colorado Rules of Evidence are available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, [Deleted: ][1707 Cole Boulevard, Suite 300, Golden, Colorado 80401].
 The Colorado Rules of Evidence are also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearings Division’s website.

 E. The Hearing Officer may question the Respondent and/or any other witnesses.